-Successfully placing a service dog with a lifetime human partner is a careful three-stage process that includes Matching, Team Training, and Graduate Follow-Up.
+Successfully placing an assistance dog with a lifetime partner is a careful three-stage process that includes Matching, Team Training, and Graduate Follow-Up.

 Matching

-Accepted applicants come to Helping Paws to work with one or more service dogs in training.
+Service Dogs: Accepted applicants come to Helping Paws to work with one or more service dogs in training.
 On these visits, staff evaluate the potential for a good match between the person’s needs and the connection the dog displays for that individual.
-Each of our dogs is highly-trained, yet it is the human/dog connection that will guide the day-to-day, lifetime partnership.
+Each of our dogs is highly trained, yet it is the human/dog connection that will guide the day-to-day, lifetime partnership.
 Our staff is extremely skilled at perceiving when a match is achieved.
-Sometimes this can involve meeting a number of dogs: One graduate has noted that she initially thought each dog was fine, but when she was finally matched with her dog, “my understanding of what a ‘match’ meant hit a whole new level.
-The connection was unique and she proved over and over again that we were a team.”
+Sometimes this can involve meeting a number of dogs.

 Team Training

-All applicants receiving a service dog for a physical disability are required to attend a 3-week course at Helping Paws to learn to work with their new service dog.
-Team training includes classroom instruction and field trips to practice skills in public areas.
+All applicants receiving a service dog for a physical disability are required to attend a three-week course at Helping Paws to learn how to work with their new service dog.
+Team Training includes classroom instruction and field trips to practice skills in public areas.
 Service dogs work each day with their new partner.
 In the middle of the second week, the dogs move from their foster home trainer’s home to the home of their new partner.

-Veteran/first responder with PTSD applicants attend team training Friday, Saturday and Sunday for three weekends.
+Veteran and first responder applicants with PTSD attend Team Training on Friday, Saturday, and Sunday for three consecutive weekends.
 Classroom instruction and field trips provide veterans with the practice and knowledge they need to successfully manage a service dog at home and in public.
 Working one-on-one with the veteran teams following graduation is an important part of placement.

 Graduate Follow-Up

-Graduate follow-up is a priority for Helping Paws: We track the well-being of our graduates and their service dogs throughout the lifetime of the dog.
-This means support from training staff that is specific to each individual’s needs and circumstances.
-It can also mean additional work with each service dog to add needed skills as an individual’s disabilities change or progress.
+Graduate follow-up is a priority at Helping Paws.
+We track the well-being of our graduates and their assistance dogs throughout the dog’s lifetime.
+This includes personalized support from our training staff tailored to each individual’s needs and circumstances.
+It may also involve additional training to equip the dog with new skills as their partner’s disability changes or progresses.